 BMW X3 Reliability

-The majority of the common problems on the X3 are common for a lot of other BMW’s.
-Overall, the X3’s are pretty reliable vehicles.
-But, you as you get upwards of 100k miles on these vehicles oil and coolant leaks, and timing chain guide problems become a lot more frequent in nature.
+The majority of the common problems on the X3 are common for a lot of other BMWs.
+Overall, BMW X3s are pretty reliable vehicles.
+But, as you get upwards of 100k miles on these vehicles, oil and coolant leaks, and timing chain guide problems become a lot more frequent in nature.
 Preventative maintenance, such as frequent oil changes, spark plug and ignition coil replacement, and gasket replacement become crucial to maintaining long-term reliability.

 The drivetrain and transmission on these cars are extremely reliable and very rarely have any issues.
-Transfer case problems could become an issue above the 150k mile mark, but otherwise these components are pretty bulletproof.
-Furthermore, the brakes, steering, suspension, and electronics components of these vehicles are also very reliable.
+Transfer case problems could become an issue above the 150k mile mark, but otherwise, these components are pretty bulletproof.
+Furthermore, the brakes, steering, suspension, and electronic components of these vehicles are also very reliable.

 As with any BMW, they are reliable when properly taken care of.
 Just be prepared for when something does break, as BMW repair bills are not usually friendly.